tilt-dev/tilt.build/docs/tutorial/2-tilt-up.md

 A `Tiltfile` is written in [Starlark][starlark], a simplified dialect of Python.

 > 🐍 Not a Python expert?
-No worries!
+No worries.
 Our guides have lots of examples, so you can copy & paste your way to success!

 Because your `Tiltfile` is a program, you can configure it with familiar constructs like loops, functions, and arrays.
-This makes the `Tiltfile` more extensible than a configuration file format like JSON or YAML that requires hard-coding all possible options up-front.
+This makes the `Tiltfile` more extensible than a configuration file format like JSON or YAML, which requires hard-coding all possible options upfront.

 Built-in functions like [`k8s_yaml`][api-k8s_yaml] and [`docker_build`][api-docker_build] register information with the Tilt engine.
 At the end of the execution, Tilt uses the resulting configuration to assemble resources to build and deploy.

-Additionally, based on the assembled resources, Tilt watches your source code files to trigger a rebuild on the associated service(s).
+Then, based on the assembled resources, Tilt watches your source code files so it can trigger a rebuild on the associated service(s).

-Later, in the [Smart Rebuilds with Live Update][tutorial-live-update] section, we'll explore how Tilt makes it possible to optimize this process even more to skip container re-builds and Pod re-deployments entirely!
+Later on, we'll explore how Tilt makes it possible to optimize this process even more.
+You can skip container re-builds and Pod re-deployments entirely via [Smart Rebuilds with Live Update][tutorial-live-update].

+(If you're curious, go ahead and open the [`tilt-avatars` Tiltfile][repo-tilt-avatars-tiltfile] and read through it.
+We won't tell anyone you peeked.)

 For now, that's all you need to know!
 <!-- TODO(milas): snarky graphic about how that ^^^ was a galaxy brain info dump? -->

-If you're curious, go ahead and open the [`tilt-avatars` Tiltfile][repo-tilt-avatars-tiltfile] and read through it.
-We won't tell anyone you peeked.

-## Resources
+## On Resources
-A "resource" is a bundle of work managed by Tilt such as a Docker image to build + Kubernetes YAML to apply.
+A "resource" is a bundle of work managed by Tilt.
+For example: a Docker image to build + a Kubernetes YAML to apply.

 > 😶‍🌫️ **Resources don't have to be containers!**
 >
 > Tilt can also [manage locally-executed commands][local-resource] to provide a unified experience no matter how your code runs.

 Resource bundling is automatic in most cases: Tilt finds the relationship between bits of work (e.g. `docker_build` + `kubectl apply`).
-When that's not sufficient, `Tiltfile` functions like [`k8s_resource`][api-k8s_resource] let you configure resources on top of Tilt's automatic assembly.
+When that's not sufficient, `Tiltfile` functions like [`k8s_resource`][api-k8s_resource] let you configure resources on top of what Tilt does automatically.

-Because Tilt assembles multiple bits of work into a single resource, it's much easier to determine status and find errors across build, deploy, and runtime!
+Because Tilt assembles multiple bits of work into a single resource, it's much easier to determine status and find errors across build, deploy, and runtime.

 ### Update Status
-Whenever you run `tilt up` or change a source file, Tilt determines which resources need to be "updated".
+Whenever you run `tilt up` or change a source file, Tilt determines which resources need to be "updated."

 > 🔥️ When you `tilt up`, if your services are already running and haven't changed, Tilt won't unnecessarily re-deploy them!